baskaufs/guid-o-matic/dwca-converter.md

 "You can write better software than this..."

-# Converting a Darwin Core Archive to RDF
+# Translating a Darwin Core Archive to RDF

 ## What is a Darwin Core Archive (DwC-A)?